Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: BACKGROUND

-LLMs that have been trained on generic web‑scale corpus can be further adapted by a self‑supervised phase on unlabeled text.
-This procedure, called continual pre‑training (CPT) \cite{cpt}, specializes the model while retaining its general abilities.
-When the continued corpus is domain‑specific, CPT can also be referred to as domain‑adaptive pre‑training (DAPT) \cite{dont_stop_cpt}.
+LLMs that have been trained on generic web-scale corpus can be further adapted by a self-supervised phase on unlabeled text.
+This procedure, called continual pre-training (CPT) \cite{cpt}, specializes the model while retaining its general abilities.
+When the continued corpus is domain-specific, CPT can be referred to as domain-adaptive pre-training (DAPT) \cite{dont_stop_cpt}.